zankd/stable_diffusion_change_models/README.md

-# Automatic change models in Image Generation with Stable Disfussion Automatic1111 UI + API
+# Automatic switch/change models with Stable Diffusion Automatic1111 UI + API

 This repository contains Python scripts for automatically generating images from textual prompts using the Automatic1111 API.